Dry Needling Program - Perth

 Step 3.
 Enrol in Your Course

-After completion of course enrollment, you will be granted access to the appropriate prepatory materials, course outline, course emanual, online technique video library and Anatomy Quiz.
+After completion of course enrollment, you will be granted access to the appropriate preparatory materials, course outline, course eManual, online technique video library, and Anatomy Quiz.

 "I attended the AAP Education Level 2 Spine and Lower Quadrant and Level 3 Spine and Upper Quadrant Dry Needling Courses in 2017.
 I found these courses to be exceptional as they equipped me with the necessary skills and confidence that I require to get great results with clients on a daily basis.
 The course is ideal for a health professional who would like to incorporate dry needling into their clinical toolbox.